archive-for-processing/processing-forked-libraries/README.md

 ## Introduction

 The CountdownTimer is an easy to use library for performing timed events.
-It will allow the user to configure the timer's duration and intervals at which tick events will occur.
+It will allow the user to configure the timer's duration and interval at which tick events will occur.
-The timer will trigger onTickEvents after each tick interval and will eventually trigger an onFinishEvent when the whole time duration has finished.
+The timer will trigger onTickEvents after each tick interval and will eventually trigger an onFinishEvent when the whole timer duration has finished.
 In order to use the library, the main Processing applet will have to implement the two callback events:

 * __onTickEvent(int timerId, long timeLeftUntilFinish)__